sap-tutorials/xpa-tutorials/tutorials/xpa-sac-hxm-create-predictive-scenario/xpa-sac-hxm-create-predictive-scenario.md

   -embedding Predictive Scenarios into Multi Actions -adjusting the planning applications to enable Smart Predict

+## Intro
+In this tutorial you will learn how to create and embed a predictive scenario.

+In case you have any questions or require further support, please use the [SAP Question Form](https://community.sap.com/t5/forums/postpage/choose-node/true/product-id/bcbf0782-ce74-43b8-b695-dafd7c1ff1c1/board-id/technology-questions).

+If you have a specific request to our team in regards to the business content, you may also submit a request using the [SAP Influence Platform](https://influence.sap.com/sap/ino/#/idea-create?campaign=884&title=Extended%20Planning%20and%20Analysis%3A%20content&tags=Extended%20Planning%20and%20Analysis&RespList=cust.ino.config.SAP_ANALYTICS_CLOUD_SAP_DIGITAL_BOARDROOM.BIZ_CONTENT).

+If you are interested in more xP&A topics, related business content packages, or videos showing the content in action, feel free to check out our community page [Extended Planning & Analysis Business Content](https://community.sap.com/topics/cloud-analytics/planning/content).

 ### Understanding the term Smart Predict
 To quote SAP's official definition, [Smart Predict](https://help.sap.com/docs/SAP_ANALYTICS_CLOUD/92a4a76cf6ae454cbf55b73df1cc2f3d/ccf8379080ff443ea20106fb0b95e6e7.html) describes the use of SAP machine learning algorithms to explore relationships in your dataset and build a formula – a Predictive Scenario – to predict future events or trends.
 Currently, three types of Predictive Scenarios are available in Smart Predict: classification, regression, and time series Predictive Scenarios.